General

 Metals and alloys

-Since there is no individual measure for metals and alloys according to Art.
+As there is no individual measure for metals and alloys in accordance with Art.
 5 of Regulation (EC) No. 1935/2004, other documents must be used for their assessment.
-For this purpose, the requirements of the Council of Europe Guideline "Metals and alloys used in food contact materials and articles" are used, which contains test methods and scientific assessments of the most important metals.
+The requirements of the Council of Europe guideline "Metals and alloys used in food contact materials and articles", which contains test methods and scientific assessments of the most important metals, are used for this purpose.

 Paper and cardboard

-As there is no individual measure for paper and board according to Art.
-5 of Regulation (EC) No. 1935/2004, other documents have to be used for their evaluation.
-For this purpose, the requirements of the Council of Europe Guideline "Paper and Board used in food contact materials and articles" are used, which contains test methods and scientific criteria for compliance assessment.
+As there is no specific measure for paper and cardboard in accordance with Article 5 of Regulation (EC) No 1935/2004, other documents must be used for their assessment.
+The requirements of the Council of Europe guideline "Paper and Board used in food contact materials and articles", which contains test methods and scientific criteria for compliance assessment, are used for this purpose.

 Further information